thinkcompany/think_dev-standards/development-standards/css/sass-template/README.md

 2. Install [Node](http://nodejs.org/)
 3. Run `npm install` from within the `development-standards/css/sass-template` directory
 4. Running `gulp` will compile `src` to `build`
-5. Running `gulp watch` will start a livereload server and watch for changes in `scss`
+5. Running `gulp watch` will start a livereload server and watch for changes in `src/scss`

 ## Contents